 This guide decodes the most important components of Google BigQuery: BigQuery Architecture, Maintenance, Performance, Pricing, and Security.

-What is Google BigQuery?
+What Is Google BigQuery?

-BigQuery is a Cloud Datawarehouse run by Google.
-It is capable of analysing terabytes of data in seconds.
+Google BigQuery is a Cloud Datawarehouse run by Google.
+It is capable of analyzing terabytes of data in seconds.
 If you know how to write SQL Queries, you already know how to query it.
 In fact, there are plenty of interesting public data sets shared in BigQuery, ready to be queried by you.

-You can access BigQuery by using the GCP console or the classic web UI, by using a command-line tool, or by making calls to BigQuery Rest API using a variety of Client Libraries such as Java, .Net, or Python.
+You can access BigQuery by using the GCP console or the classic web UI, by using a command-line tool, or by making calls to BigQuery Rest API using a variety of Client Libraries such as Java, and .Net, or Python.

-Why did Google release BigQuery and why would you use it instead of more established data warehouse solution?
+Why did Google release BigQuery and why would you use it instead of a more established data warehouse solution?

 - Ease of Implementation: Building your own is expensive, time-consuming, and difficult to scale.
 With BigQuery, you need to load data first and pay only for what you use.

-BigQuery is based on Dremel Technology.
+BigQuery Architecture is based on Dremel Technology.
 Dremel is a tool used in Google for about 10 years.